eyoelmulugeta/Data_332-Project-1/README.md

           inner_join(lexicon) %>%
            group_by(word) %>%
            count(sentiment, sort = TRUE)
 I used the Unnest tokens function in order to automatically lower-case the words and remove punctuation from the Company's response to customer column, so it is eaier to comapre and comine with other colmuns.
-Then create an NRC sentiment lexicon the claculate the sentiment scores.
+Then create an NRC and bing sentiment lexicon the claculate the sentiment scores.
 This was done by grouping the words together and do a count of the sentiments.
 And I filetered all of this into a new data frame.

 <img width="226" alt="Screen Shot 2023-03-05 at 9 55 20 PM" src="https://user-images.githubusercontent.com/112992643/223016941-8f88dd0c-8ec9-483d-b745-16a9ecaa6c98.png">